FTIR microscopy

 What is FTIR microscopy used for?

 FTIR microscopy is suitable for a wide range of sample matrices and is especially useful for quality control due to its ability to identify the source of microscopic contaminants within a product.
-These can be particles such as hair, dust, or microplastics.
-Quality control is an essential part of R&D and manufacturing for companies in the pharmaceutical, food, and consumer goods industries.
+Detectable contaminants include hair, dust, and microplastics in products including pharmaceuticals, food, and consumer goods - among many others.

 Finally, FTIR microscopy can be used for material failure analysis studies.
 For example, the identification of a particle on the fractured surface of a material can give information about the defect that caused the failure.